Ansty and Staplefield

 Ansty and Staplefield, previously Cuckfield Rural, is a civil parish in the Mid Sussex District of West Sussex, England, covering an area from the north-west side of Burgess Hill, the whole lying around but mostly to the west of Cuckfield civil parish, from which it was created in 1894 under the Local Government Act 1894.
 It includes the settlements of Ansty in the south, Staplefield to the north-west and Brook Street to the north-east.
 It is the largest civil parish in West Sussex, covering an area of 3869 ha, and has a population of 1574 (2001 Census), increasing to 1,756 at the 2011 Census.

 Landmarks include Borde Hill Garden, and Tyes Place, an historic mansion.

+Ansty

+Ansty is a small settlement which has a number of old houses, such as Leigh Manor.
+It is surrounded by many areas of natural beauty.